apache/ofbiz-framework/README.md

 [OFBiz License](http://www.apache.org/licenses/LICENSE-2.0)

->_Note_: since the trunk was split into **ofbiz-framework** and **ofbiz-plugins**, the specialpurpose and hot-deploy directories have disappeared.
-New components must be put in a plugins directory which works as was the hot-deploy directory.
-If you need to load the components in a specific order put a component-load.xml file in the plugins directory.</br>
-For OFBiz existing components, check them out using the Gradle tasks below.
-To check out a component, in a created on the fly plugins directory, use the **pullPluginSource** Gradle task.
-To get all components use **pullAllPluginsSource**. **Beware** this deletes a previously existing plugins directory.
+>_Note_: If you want to use Eclipse, read the "Setup eclipse project for OFBiz" section to set it up.

+>_Note_: If you want to use an external database like MySQL or PostgreSQL, read the "Setup an external database" section to set it up.

+> Note : The directory structure and repositories have changed.
+For more information read the "Repository and directory structure" section.

 System requirements
 -------------------

 The only requirement to run OFBiz is to have the Java Development Kit (JDK) version 8 installed on your system (not just the JRE, but the full JDK) which you can download from the below link.
+Make sure of setting the $JAVA_HOME environment variable.

 [JDK download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

->_Note_: if you are using Eclipse, make sure of running the appropriate Eclipse command `gradlew eclipse` before creating the project in Eclipse.
-This command will prepare OFBiz for Eclipse with the correct classpath and settings by creating the.classpath and .project files.

->_Note_: if you want to use an external DBMS, instead of the embedded Derby, you will need a JDBC driver.
-The only thing you need to do is add a dependency in build.gradle to the MySQL/PostgreSQL/whatever JDBC driver.
-Search in Jcenter for the database driver suitable for the database installed on your production system.
-For example, under the dependencies section you can add something like this for mysql: `runtime 'mysql:mysql-connector-java:5.1.36'`
-Of course you need to make sure the connector is compatible with _your_ version of the database installed!

 Quick start
 -----------